 |Phone Number:||(203) 582-3294|

-Now entering his fifth season, Rick Seeley has quickly turned the Bobcats into a perennial contender, enhancing his reputation as one of the best program builders and strongest coaches in all of college hockey.
-In just four years, Seeley has transformed a team that, in his first season, won just three games, into an ECAC Hockey powerhouse prepared to annually compete for league and national championships.
-Last season, the Bobcats advanced to the ECAC Hockey Semifinals for the second consecutive season with an upset victory over Clarkson, defeated the highest ranked opponent in program history with a 2-1 overtime win over No. 4 Boston College, and won the Nutmeg Class Championship for the second straight seson.
-Over the past three seasons, only seven other teams in Division I women’s ice hockey can match Quinnipiac’s 60 wins.
+Now entering his sixth season, Rick Seeley has quickly turned the Bobcats into a perennial contender, enhancing his reputation as one of the best program builders and strongest coaches in all of college hockey.
+In just five years, Seeley has transformed a team that, in his first season, won just three games, into an annual ECAC Hockey powerhouse that competes for league and national championships.
+Last season, the Bobcats advanced to the ECAC Hockey Tournament for the fourth consecutive season, defeated the highest ranked opponent in program history with a 4-1 win over No. 4 Cornell, and won the most ECAC Hockey conference games (13) in program history.
+Over the past four seasons, only 10 other teams in Division I women’s ice hockey can match Quinnipiac’s 80 wins.

-Seeley became the third head coach in the history of the women’s hockey program on April 8, 2008, and since then the Bobcats have compiled more wins than any previous four-year period in the program’s history.
+Seeley became the third head coach in the history of the women’s hockey program on April 8, 2008, and since then the Bobcats have compiled more wins than any previous five-year period in the program’s history.
 Described as a driven, hard-working individual, Seeley has instilled those same qualities in every team he has coached.
 He established a template for success and built his reputation starting women’s hockey programs at Division III Manhattanville College and Division I Clarkson University.
-His last year at both schools remain the best individual seasons, in terms of winning percentage, in program history.

 The Bobcats finished the 2011-12 campaign with a 19-16-2 overall record and 12-8-2 in ECAC Hockey competition.
 They advanced to the ECAC Hockey Semifinals as the No. 6 seed, upsetting No. 3 Clarkson in a thrilling 2-0 victory in game three of the best-of-three series.
 Quinnipiac’s season came to an end in the next round however as No. 1 Cornell bested the Bobcats for the second consecutive year in the ECAC Hockey Semifinals.